Baylor vs. West Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 - Baylor and its opponents have gone over the current 44.5-point total in four of five games this season.

-- West Virginia's games have gone over 44.5 points in three of five chances this season.
+- West Virginia and its opponents have combined to score more than 44.5 points in three of five games this season.

-- Saturday's total is 22.5 points lower than the two team's combined 67 points per game average.
+- The combined points per game average of the two teams, 67, is 22.5 points above Saturday's over/under.

-- These two squads combine to allow 35.4 points per game, 9.1 fewer than this contest's over/under.
+- The 35.4 combined points per game that these two squads have allowed this season are 9.1 fewer than the 44.5 total in this contest.

-- The Bears and their opponents have scored an average of 49.9 points per game in 2021, 5.4 more than Saturday's total.
+- Bears games this season feature an average total of 49.9 points, a number 5.4 points higher than Saturday's over/under.

-- The 54.5 PPG average total in Mountaineers games this season is 10.0 points more than this game's over/under.
+- The 44.5-point total for this game is 10.0 points below the 54.5 points per game average total in Mountaineers games this season.

 Baylor Stats and Trends

-- The Bears have covered the spread twice this season when favored by 3 points or more (in three chances).
+- The Bears have been favored by 3 points or more three times this season and have covered the spread in two of them.

-- Baylor's games this year have hit the over on three of five set point totals (60%).
+- Baylor's games this year have eclipsed the over/under three times in five opportunities (60%).

-- Baylor is 3-1 against the spread and 4-0 overall in games when it scores more than 18.0 points.
+- Baylor is 3-1 against the spread and 4-0 overall this season when the team records more than 18.0 points.

-- When Baylor totals more than 315.8 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Baylor amasses more than 315.8 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Bears have four giveaways this season, while the Mountaineers have four takeaways .
+- This year, the Bears have turned the ball over four times, while the Mountaineers have forced four.

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.